Attendance and Punctuality at Cononley Primary School

 Medical Appointments: Absence can be authorised by the school for absence for medical or dental appointment during the school day however every effort must be made to try to make these appointments outside of school time.

-Please note that arrival after the close of registration (9.10am) is classed as an unauthorised absence.
+The school day starts at 9am prompt.
+Children who arrive after 9am but before 9.10am will be marked 'late' in the school register.
+The register will close at 9.10am and children arriving after 9.10 will be marked as 'unauthorised absence'.
 Arriving late means that your child will miss important instructions for the day as well as learning time.
 Unauthorised absence due to lateness which contributes to attendance below 90% (persistent absence) may mean that the Local Authority become involved and parents/carers may be at risk of prosecution.

 - Requests for Leave of Absence

 Occasionally parents/carers may require their child to be absent due to other reasons.
 A request for leave of absence in term time must be made to the Headteacher using the correct form: